KatharinaHoff/GenomeAnnotation_Workshop/README.md

-# 2025 Workshop on Genomics, Cesky Krumlov: Genome Annotation
+# 2026 Workshop on Genomics, Cesky Krumlov: Genome Annotation

-This repository contains course materials for a workshop on structural genome annotation with BRAKER, GALBA, and TSEBRA.
+This repository contains course materials for a workshop on structural genome annotation with BRAKER, GALBA, TSEBRA, and Tiberius.
 The course is part of the Workshop on Genomics in Cesky Krumlov, Czech Republic (https://evomics.org/2025-workshop-on-genomics/).

-Authors: Katharina Hoff & Natalia Nenasheva
+Authors: Katharina Hoff

 Contact: katharina.hoff@uni-greifswald.de